armory/docs/content/en/docs/installation/operator-reference/providers.md

 - `providerVersion`:
 - `regions`: (*Default*: `[]`) The AWS regions this Spinnaker account will manage.
 - `requiredGroupMemberships`: (Deprecated): Configure permissions instead.
+- `externalId`: Optional parameter used to identify and control access to AWS resources.
+Set this to the same value as the ExternalID parameter in the trust policy for the role you want to assume.

 #### Bakery parameters